Alumni & Friends

 What are they doing now?

-The graduates of the Department of French and Italian at Indiana University have a long tradition of success in various fields including teaching, research, diplomacy, journalism, and tourism.
-Our alumni continue to be highly productive after completing their studies at IU, and many now have distinguished themselves in a variety of careers.
+The Department of French and Italian is proud of the long tradition of success of our alumni, whose career fields range from business to teaching to foreign service.
+Our alumni continue to be highly productive after completing their studies at IU, and many now have distinguished themselves in a variety of professions.

 To maintain the superior quality of our educational programs we depend on the support of our alumni and friends.
 Without your generosity, we would be unable to provide the unique opportunities which make the Department of French and Italian at IU one of the most vibrant in the country.